In a properly managed DevOps environment, only anonymized data should be available in Dev/Test databases.

-Anonymize-DB provides high level of freedom to Test and Development teams, allowing them to work with high quality data without endangering compliance to legal regulations or to internal business rules.
+Once anonymized, developers have a high level of freedom for their tests, and Development teams can work free of constraint with high-quality data without endangering compliance with legal regulations or internal business rules.

-Its automatic, flexible and smart process, provides the anonymization manager with a user friendly and performant tool to anonymize sensitive business or personal data in your Dev/Test databases.
+Provides the anonymization manager with a user-friendly and effective tool to anonymize sensitive business or personal data in your Dev/Test databases

 - This module can be used as a complete stand-alone solution (independent of other Xcase for i solutions) to comply with your regulation obligations.